How to Become a Pharmacist

 Frequently Asked Questions About Becoming a Pharmacist

-The amount of time it takes to become a pharmacist depends upon the academic path.
-The typical path takes eight years to complete — four to earn an undergraduate degree and four to earn a doctorate.
-However, direct-entry programs, which take six years to complete, are also common.
+The typical time to become a pharmacist is eight years — four to earn an undergraduate degree and four to earn a doctorate.
+Direct-entry programs, which take six years to complete, are also common.